-Assessment Issue and risk Recommendations Medium Ten recommendations have been identified in relation to the IT Management should continue to implement the recommendations as set out in the detailed IT report. control audit.
+Assessment Issue and risk Recommendations Medium Ten recommendations have been identified in relation to the IT control audit.
 A separate IT report has been shared with management providing the detail.
+Management should continue to implement the recommendations as set out in the detailed IT report.
 Management response Officers will consider and implement the recommendations identified in the IT control audit in 2021/22.
-Medium As part of raising the bar, there is a much greater focus on the clarity of financial reporting, particularly in key areas that involve estimation Management need to undertake a detailed review against the Code and determine if the level of disclosure remains appropriate.
-Particular areas of focus should be PPE, Pensions and financial instruments. and judgement.
+Medium As part of raising the bar, there is a much greater focus on the clarity of financial reporting, particularly in key areas that involve estimation and judgement.
+Management need to undertake a detailed review against the Code and determine if the level of disclosure remains appropriate.
+Particular areas of focus should be PPE, Pensions and financial instruments.
 Management response Officers will perform a full review of disclosures as part of preparation work for the 2021/22 accounts.
 Low Disclosures relating to both critical judgements and estimation uncertainty lack the level of detail envisaged by IAS 540 and as described in the most recent FRC thematic review.
 Given the additional focus on accounting estimates, management should consider working more closely with fund managers and other experts to ensure more detailed disclosures can be provided in relation to both estimation uncertainty and critical judgements.
 Management response Officers will perform a full review of disclosures, and engage with experts as necessary, as part of preparation work for the 2021/22 accounts.
 Low The initial authorised journal posters listing provided by management totalled 104 authorised individuals.
-An analysis of the We recommend that management review the number of authorised users who can post journals to ensure that it remain appropriate. full journal population identified that 446 individuals had actually Management response posted journals in year.
-Officers will review the individuals authorised to post journals to ensure it is appropriate.
+An analysis of the We recommend that management review the number of authorised users who can post journals to ensure that it remain appropriate. full journal population identified that 446 individuals had actually posted journals in year.
+Management response Officers will review the individuals authorised to post journals to ensure it is appropriate.